 3.6 In the absence of the other provisions described in 3.5, the default period for research data retention is 10 years from date of last requested access.

+A default 10 year retention period applies to research data selected for long-term retention, ie research data deposited and shared in a data repository or archive.
 For further guidance on which data to retain and for how long see the Data retention web page.

 3.7 The ownership of data generated by research projects will be subject to the Intellectual Property Regulations, the Regulations for research degree awards and Regulations on assessments at the University of York unless the terms of research grants or contracts determine otherwise.